-Developers will need to obtain accurate specifications from Southern Water to provide additional capacity in the network.
-These details will need to be provided as part of the planning application.
+Developers will need to obtain accurate specifications from Southern Water to provide additional capacity in the network through undertaking a capacity check.
+These details will need to be provided as part of the planning application and may include an increase in diameter for a length of pipe or an increase in the size of a pump at an on route pumping station.
 The provision of the additional capacity proposed will be secured by a planning condition which will require implementation prior to first occupation or, for larger sites, agreed phasing.